Luke 4

 Comments Luke 4:28

-They mainly believe the Lord has compared them with the people He used as an example.
-As they were in the synagogue of God, they were filled with wrath.
-They felt against the Lord’s mercy towards those they believed were unworthy of being helped.
+Mainly, they believe the Lord has compared them to these people He used as examples.
+As they are in the synagogue of God, they are filled with wrath; they feel against the Lord’s mercy towards those whom they believe are not worthy to be helped.

 and they rose up, and cast Him out of the city, and led Him to the brow of the hill on which their city was built, in order to throw Him over.